-Persons who want to be involved in any District 6630 authorized activities that involve youth and will have Continued Contact as defined by District 6630 Youth Protection Policy and Procedures ("Policy") must submit a Volunteer Application.
+Persons who want to be involved in any District 6630 authorized activities that involve youth and will have Unsupervised access to a child/children as defined by District 6630 Youth Protection Policy and Procedures ("Policy") must submit a Volunteer Application.
 The application is used by District leadership to verify the volunteer's eligibility and suitability to support and/or manage youth programs.